Last Updated on April 15, 2023 by Jessica Lauren Vine

 I have to embarrassingly admit that we didn’t know that our first RV could switch from propane for the water heater to using electricity.
 We were staying in RV parks hooked up to their electric source and spending lots of money using propane.
 Doh.

-If you’re really desperate and out of propane but hooked up to electric, you could turn the hot water on in the bathroom for a bit and get a little warmth in the RV.
+If you’re really desperate and out of propane but hooked up to electricity, you could turn the hot water on in the bathroom for a bit and get a little warmth in the RV.

 Anyway, let’s get into some other more standard answers to heating your RV without propane that doesn’t entail leaving your hot water running.